 PDF reporting is huge when it comes to keeping your team, client or boss up to date on the progress of your campaigns.
-PDFs exported from the Overview will only contain the first 100 keywords from the table.
-So, if you want to export a PDF with all of your rankings, you’ll have to generate the export from the Rankings tab.

 You’ll be given the option to email, schedule, or brand the PDF before exporting.
 You can brand a report by dragging or uploading a photo into the window and by adding your name and contact information to the header.
 If you don’t brand your report, it will have the Semrush logo and information by default.